evilC/AHK-Universal-Joystick-Remapper/README.txt

 The two settings - "Low" and "High" select which end of the axis is used for the virtual axis Bear in mind that this is intended to be used for axes that normally sit in the middle of the axis (like a stick), not axes that normally sit at one end of the scale (like pedals)

-"Rest" settings:
-On the Axis 1 tab in the "Special Operations" column, the "Rest H/L" settings do the following:
-Rest H - Tells UJR that this axis Rests at a high value (ie a pedal that sits at max value when the pedal is not pressed) Rest L - Tells UJR that this axis Rests at a low value (ie a pedal that sits at min value when the pedal is not pressed) Setting these will affect how the deadzone / sensitivity settings are applied.

 General notes:
 UJR currently does not mask the Physical Joystick from games etc - it will still see both.